 I did, however, take one short break from writing in August to teach on our new summer school.
 For many years the Observatory ran a very successful summer school in Dubrovnik, Croatia.
 It was, however, a huge amount of work to organise it and as the tourists returned to Croatia after stability returned to the region, it became impossibly difficult to sort out the flights and accommodation.

-summer school and this year we decided to do so, moving across the Adriatic to Venice.
+There was, however, an enormous demand to recommence the summer school and this year we decided to do so, moving across the Adriatic to Venice.
 Our colleagues in the Veneto region had identified a superb study centre, San Servolo, a short journey on the water bus from Saint Marc’s Square.

 About 40 participants from across Europe, and even a few from beyond, came together to examine one of the most pressing issues facing health systems today - the people who work in them.
 The problem is simple.
 We never seem to have the right people in the right place at the right time.
 The solutions are much more elusive.